authelia/authelia/docs/configuration/secrets.md

 ## Secrets exposed in an environment variable

-It in all versions 4.30.0+ you can technically set secrets using the environment variables without the `_FILE` suffix by setting the value to the value you wish to set in configuration, however we strongly urge people not to use this option and instead use the file-based secrets above.
+In all versions 4.30.0+ you can technically set secrets using the environment variables without the `_FILE` suffix by setting the value to the value you wish to set in configuration, however we strongly urge people not to use this option and instead use the file-based secrets above.